haitongxu/haitongxu.github.io/_pages/prototype.md

   - align: right
     image: autoship/HUST-USV.jpg
-    content: autoship/about_hust-usvs.md
+    content: Intro-autoship/about_hust-usvs.md
-    image_circular: true # crops the image to make it circular
+    image_circular: false # crops the image to make it circular
     # more_info: >
     #   <p>555 your office number</p>
     #   <p>123 your address street</p>